Andy17MB/AI-on-Arm/README.md

 ### Hands-On Labs
 - **Lab 1**: Optimizing generative AI on mobile devices, such as the Raspberry Pi 5.
 - **Lab 2**: Deploying AI workloads on ARM-based cloud servers, including AWS Graviton.
-- **Lab 3**: Comparing cloud vs. edge inference, analyzing challenges and trade-offs.
+- **Lab 3**: Comparing cloud vs. edge inference, analyzing challenges, and trade-offs.

 ### Lecture Series
-Inside the `slides/` folder, you will find four lectures covering the key concepts and challenges in AI inference on ARM:
+Inside the `slides/` folder, you will find four lectures covering the key concepts and challenges in AI inference on Arm:

 1. **Challenges Facing Cloud and Edge GenAI Inference** – Understanding the limitations and constraints of AI inference in different environments.
 2. **Generative AI Models** – Exploring model architectures, training methodologies, and deployment considerations.
-3. **ML Frameworks and Optimized Libraries** – A deep dive into AI software stacks, including PyTorch, ONNX Runtime, and ARM-specific optimizations.
+3. **ML Frameworks and Optimized Libraries** – A deep dive into AI software stacks, including PyTorch, ONNX Runtime, and Arm-specific optimizations.
 4. **Optimization for CPU Inference** – Techniques such as quantization, pruning, and leveraging SIMD instructions for faster AI performance.

 ## What You'll Learn

-You will learn how to optimize AI inference using ARM-specific techniques such as SIMD (SVE, NEON) and low-bit quantization.
-The course covers practical strategies for running generative AI efficiently on mobile, edge, and cloud-based ARM platforms.
+You will learn how to optimize AI inference using Arm-specific techniques such as SIMD (SVE, NEON) and low-bit quantization.
+The course covers practical strategies for running generative AI efficiently on mobile, edge, and cloud-based Arm platforms.
 You will also explore the trade-offs between cloud and edge deployment, gaining both theoretical knowledge and hands-on skills.

-By the end of this course, you will have a strong foundation in deploying high-performance AI models on ARM hardware.
+By the end of this course, you will have a strong foundation in deploying high-performance AI models on Arm hardware.

 ---